ir-rafio/IJPC-2024-Problemset/Editorial.md

 <summary>Alternate Solution</summary>

-Since in every step you are halving the height and width of the matrix, you can consider the binary represtation of $x$ and $y$ to solve the problem.
+Since in every step you are halving the height and width of the matrix, you can solve the problem using bits.

 Iterate over the bits of $x$ and $y$ and multiply the result with the appropriate multiplier.
 | Bit in $x$ | Bit in $y$ | Multiplier |